 Video Example of Drag Bunting

 Sometimes, a video demonstration helps solidify some of the points.
-For a great example of how to drag bunt, check out this Mechanics of Drag Bunt video by SKLZ on YouTube.
+For a great example of how to drag bunt, check out this Mechanics of Drag Bunt video by SKLZ.

 Drag Bunting Left-Handed

-The shuffle feet drag bunt is where the batter clicks their heels together when the ball is being pitched towards the strike zone.
+The shuffle feet drag bunt is where the batter clicks their heels together when the ball is being pitched toward the strike zone.

 This technique encourages the batter to get their feet moving so they are in a better position to run to first base after they have made contact with the ball.